chandra26-ctrl/Phonon_caustics/README.md

 Phonon generation is controlled by `Caustic.mac` and `Caustic_PhononPrimaryGeneratorAction.cc`.

-The default configuration generates:
+The current configuration generates:

 - `40,000,000` primary phonons
 - One phonon per event
 - Phonon energy: `0.03 eV`
+- Source type: circular plane
+- Source radius: `0.1 mm`
-- Source position: `(0, 0, -0.262 mm)`
+- Source position: `(0, 0, -0.0495 mm)`
-- Angular distribution: isotropic within `90° ≤ θ ≤ 180°`
+- Angular distribution: isotropic within `0° ≤ θ ≤ 90°`

-The source is located near the face of the wafer away from the aluminum detector.
+The circular source is located at the lower face of the `100 µm` wafer, opposite the aluminum detector, and emits phonons into the wafer toward the detector.
+The previous point-source commands remain commented in `Caustic.mac`, making it easy to switch between the original and updated source geometries.

+The phonon type is selected in `src/Caustic_PhononPrimaryGeneratorAction.cc`.
+The current checked-in configuration generates longitudinal phonons; the commented definitions can be used for the transverse-fast and transverse-slow runs.

 ## Running the simulation